andmos/bats-examples/README.md

 NICE.
 But wait.
 What about refactoring?
 Isn't that a part of TDD?

 Yes indeed.
 The observant reader may have seen that the two functions have something in common: both take in an argument of a file name for parsing, and both do the parsing based on regex expressions.
-If noe argument is given, return an exit code and a message saying "Missing Argument file".
+If no argument is given, return error exit code and a message saying "Missing Argument file".

 Let's begin by extracting the input validation from the `get_author` and `get_title` functions and call it `_file_exists`.
 This function will be more generalized and standalone.
 As always, the functions behavior is first described with tests, which makes for great documentation of the function.